2017 Northern India riots: Violence

-Following the conviction, his supporters went on a rampage setting fire to vehicles, government buildings, petrol stations, media vans and railway stations.
+Following the conviction, his supporters went on a rampage setting fire to vehicles, government buildings, petrol stations, firetrucks, media vans and railway stations.
 Ram Rahim's followers took to streets brandishing sticks and throwing rocks upon hearing news of his conviction.

-According to an Indian Railways spokesman, two railway stations were burnt in (Malout and Balluanna) Punjab and two empty train coaches of Rewa Express were set on fire in Delhi's Anand Vihar station.
+According to an Indian Railways (IR) spokesman, two railway stations were burnt at Malout and Balluana in Punjab and two empty train coaches of Rewa Express were set on fire in Delhi's Anand Vihar station.
 The arsonists also attempted to set fire to Dagru railway station.
 PTC News reporters were attacked and a video journalist went missing since the assault.
 The rioters attacked the NDTV channel's OB Van and injured an engineer.
 An India Today TV crew was attacked and its cameraman injured in Sirsa.
 Its OB van was also attacked by rioters in Panchkula.
 An Income Tax Department's building and two police vehicles were set on fire in Mansa, Punjab.
 Twenty-eight vehicles were burnt in Panchkula, including some belonging to the government.
 A telephone exchange was torched by the protesters in Chananwal in Punjab's Barnala district.
 A sewa kendra was set ablaze near Faridkot.
 A Vita milk plant and a power substation were damaged in Sirsa.

-According to Punjab Chief Minister Amarinder Singh, 7 people from Punjab died in the clashes.
+According to Chief Minister of Punjab Amarinder Singh, 7 people from Punjab died in the clashes.
 He further stated that in Punjab, 52 minor incidents took place barring the incident when a railway station was burnt.
 At least 32 people were killed in Panchkula and six others were killed in Sirsa in India's northern Haryana state.
 More than 300 people were injured in the violence after police and paramilitary forces fired on charged mobs.
 Police fired tear gas, water cannons and live ammunition while trying to disperse the mobs in Panchkula and near DSS ashram in Sirsa.

 By 7:00 pm (local time), the violence subsided in Panchkula.
 According to Haryana's Director General of Police, some 10,000 followers of Ram Rahim remained holed up in the DSS headquarters, where security forces were kept on "standby".